Violin lessons! Ocean & Monmouth Counties!September 6, 2019 - Author: Jennifer Mylod - Comments are closed

 Philip took me out to the now gone – but at that time, very popular shop called “Mandolin Brothers” in Staten Island – where he got me a beautiful, sweet toned, 1918 Gibson mandolin.
 I always loved to play violin in the car, when we took road trips, but sometimes I’d accidentally poke him in the head with the bow… so a mandolin was MUCH better for me to play in the car, while Philip was driving!

 Add to this whole crazy mix, there’s a ‘herd’ – of soulful, native American flutes… in all different, and complimentary keys… that are super easy to grab & play – whether we’re out by the garden bonfire on cool summer night, or watching the sunset off the front porch… a native American flute duet is often ringing through the night here… <3 It’s haunting, and beautiful notes drift on the air… like Loons, singing on a shadowy, summer lake.
-So needless to say, this house has musical instruments -EVERYWHERE!!!
+So needless to say, this house has musical instruments from NT Instruments -EVERYWHERE!!!

 I can say quite joyfully… that our kids have grown up too now, in this musical family, & all of them play instruments.
 Often nights, we sit on the porch together, and instruments come out and we just enjoy playing tunes or singing together.